transport-data/tools/doc/dev.rst

 - :mod:`transport_data` does not duplicate data, metadata, or structural information from data providers.
   Wherever possible, these are processed from original sources.
   :mod:`transport_data` only adds metadata where it is missing in these original sources.
+- As little as possible workflow/orchestration code is created.
+  The individual functions/CLI commands in :mod:`transport_data` are kept generic, so they can eventually be incorporated as atomic workflow elements in a framework to be chosen later, or on the backend of the TDC web UI and other systems.

 SDMX usage conventions
 ======================